St. Demetrios Greek Orthodox Church (Seattle): 1980s

-In 1979, the parish decided that they were ready to undertake further construction, the long-contemplated Community Center adjacent to the church, with a larger kitchen, a library, offices and a large hall.
+In 1979, the parish decided that they were ready to undertake further construction, the long-contemplated Community Center adjacent to the church, with a larger kitchen, a library, offices and a large hall, also designed by Paul Thiry.
 This project, the development of a camp facility on Raft Island near Gig Harbor, Washington, and the continuing expansion of programs for youth, young adults, and the elderly would dominate the 1980s.
 The necessary fundraising was often achieved through events that were intended also to be fun.
 The 1980s also saw some tension between secular and religious focus: did All Saints Camp and Retreat Center merit its costs, was there too much emphasis on things like Greek folk dance, should the church hire a business manager or a second priest?
 Also in this period, the church became more multi-cultural, with Serb, Ethiopian, Eritrean and Romanian parishioners.

 Archbishop Iakovos paid a visit for the groundbreaking of the community center, April 19 and April 20, 1980.
 Phase One of building the center was budgeted at $1,050,000; $480,000 of this represented a mortgage.
-Construction of this phase (which omitted the planned main kitchen, completion of the library, some external ornamental brickwork, etc.) took place from August 14, 1980 to July 15, 1981.
+Construction of this phase (which omitted the planned main kitchen, completion of the library, some external ornamental brickwork, etc.) took place from August 14, 1980, to July 15, 1981.
 As things happened, completion of the $110,000 kitchen followed on almost immediately, and the center opened with a kitchen September 11, 1981.
 The resulting facility had 16000 sqft of usable floor space and the main community hall could handle 450 people for theater seating and 350 for a banquet.
 The compromises had all been postponements, rather than any scaling back of the total plan.

 Meanwhile, St. Demetrios Church joined with other members of the Northwest Orthodox Foundation in July 1980 to purchase a camp on Raft Island, formerly the Roman Catholic Camp Blanchet.
 It was renamed All Saints Camp and Retreat Center.
-The annual church picnic, which had typically been held in Hall's Lake north of Seattle in Lynnwood, Washington would from now on be held at the new camp.
+The annual church picnic, which had typically been held in Hall's Lake north of Seattle in Lynnwood, Washington, would from now on be held at the new camp.

 During the 1980s, with the economy of Greece no longer in need of such aid as in the past, the church turned some of its charity efforts toward Ethiopia, Armenia (especially after the 1988 Armenian earthquake), victims of the Loma Prieta earthquake in San Francisco, and the poor and homeless in Seattle itself.

 In May 1987, Michael Dukakis visited the small hall of St. Demetrios in the run-up to his campaign for the Democratic nomination for President of the United States.
 In June 1999, the parish would receive another visit from a prominent Greek American politician, Senator Paul Sarbanes.